 Why Oral Health Matters More After SCI

 This is the part people underestimate: when brushing and flossing are physically harder, oral hygiene slips, and gum disease and cavities climb.
 Research in people with tetraplegia found that training with adaptive devices — a powered toothbrush and an adapted flosser or oral irrigator — measurably improved gum health over the following year.
-In other words, the right tools plus a consistent routine genuinely protect your teeth.
+In other words, the right tools plus a consistent routine protect your teeth.
 Keep regular dental visits, and tell your dentist about your injury and any limitations.

 Shaving